yingliu1206/Fraud-detection-In-Health-Care/README.md

       * total_num_proce: count how many proc a claim has
       * sum: calculate the total number of claims for each 'BeneID'
       * mean: calculate the mean amount of claims for each 'BeneID'
+  * Encoding Categorical Features
+      * apply one-hot encoding on all proc code and dx code - cause sparse data issue
+      * encode top 5 proc code and dx code
+      * encoding types of physicians into numeric values
+  * Feature Deletion
+      * drop features from which other features were created
+* Split data into train, validation, test dataset
+* Normalization numerical columns
+  *  calculates and stores the parameters necessary for normalization based on the training data
+  *  normalize each column in train, validation, and test dataset

+## Modeling
+### Using all features
+#### Model 1 : LR